geomagpy/magpy/magpy/gui/README_gui.md

 Most users will access data files on a local or connected file system.
 To do this use **Open File** in the **File** menu.
 This will open a standard file selection menu for your operating system.
 Locate the file you want to open.
-No further selections are necessary.
+In most cases no further selections are necessary.
+In case of an IMAGCDF file which contains different time columns a pop-up dialog will ask you which time column related data set should be loaded.
 If the format type is supported, MagPy will identify it and open the data.
 Multiple selections are possible.
 Currently supported file formats can be found in menu **Help**, **Read Formats...**.

 #### 3.2.2 Accessing Webservices